-- 5. Responsibilities.
+University Theatre productions function as laboratories in which students, are given the opportunity to learn and hone rehearsal and performance techniques and to apply methodologies from studio classes.
+In addition, students should develop the qualities of self-discipline, interpersonal communication, responsibility, maturity, teamwork, selflessness and dedication to a larger common goal, skills that will enable them to excel in any field.
 The Actor agrees to meet all guidelines generally accepted for professional behavior, including, but not limited to, punctuality with regard to all rehearsal and performance calls and adherence to the director and producing body's intents.
-The Actor agrees to perform such roles and duties as are listed on the face of this contract as well as other duties that may be assigned at a later date.
-The Actor further agrees to abide by all rules, regulations, and policies as set forth by the Theatre, such policies to be discussed and distributed at the first rehearsal, deemed to be incorporated into this agreement.
-The Actor's failure to comply with the responsibilities herein stated may result in termination of the Actor and removal from the Production at the discretion of the Theatre, without notice or compensation. - 6.
-Property.
-The Theatre and its representatives are not responsible for the Actor's personal property during meetings, rehearsals, tech, or the run of the production.
-The Actor hereby waives all claims for recovery from the Theatre for any such loss or damage (whether or not such loss or damage is caused by negligence of the Theatre). - 7.
-Complimentary Tickets.
-Each cast member receives one comp ticket that must be reserved through the front office. - 8.
-Severability.
-The provisions of this contract shall be separable, and the invalidity of any provision shall not affect the validity of the remaining provisions.
+The Actor agrees to perform such roles and duties as are listed on the face of this contract as well as other duties that may be assigned at a later date including participation in TalkBacks following performances, photo calls, or PR Events.
+The Actor further agrees to abide by all rules, regulations, and policies as set forth by the Theatre.
+The Actor's failure to comply with the responsibilities herein stated may result in termination of the Actor and removal from the Production at the discretion of the Theatre, without notice or compensation.

+or opening night or any performance during the first weekend ("Opening Weekend")...